aai-institute/beyond-jupyter/oop-essentials/04-selected-design-patterns/README.md

 # Useful Design Patterns for ML Projects

+An object-oriented *design pattern* is a reusable solution to a commonly occurring problem in software design.
+Design patterns capture proven practices and successful approaches to solving recurring design issues, making the design more flexible, elegant, and maintainable.
+Interestingly, most programmers naturally arrive at and use these patterns without necessarily knowing their formal names or descriptions, as they represent intuitive ways of structuring code to address common challenges.
+Naming these patterns establishes a common language (jargon) for software design.

 ## The Strategy Pattern

 Algorithms are typically composed of a set of lower-level algorithms (or sub-routines).